hirak99/yabsnap/README.md

 Yet Another Btrfs Snapshotter

-NOTE This is currently only tested and meant for Arch Linux.
+NOTE: This is currently only tested and meant for Arch Linux.

 # Installing